 Exchange students must first be nominated by their home university.
 You can find more information on our Exchange Students page.

 We communicate frequently with applicants throughout the process and encourage you to contact us if you have any questions at all.

 What does the online scientific test look like?

 The online scientific test is a multiple-choice questionnaire intended to evaluate your level of knowledge.
-It includes basic questions about mathematics, statistics, physics, microbiology, chemistry and biochemistry.
+It includes basic questions of varying difficulty about microbiology, chemistry/biochemistry, calculation/logic, physics, and biology.